openedx/openedx-filters/docs/how-tos/create-a-new-filter.rst

 .. note:: When designing an filter take into account the support over time of the service and triggering logic.
 If the service is likely to change or be deprecated, consider the implications of implementing the filter in that service.

 .. note:: It is helpful to inspect the triggering logic to review the data that is available at the time the filter is triggered.
-This will help you determine the content of the filter and the data that should be included in the filter arguments.
+This will help you determine the arguments of the filter and how the filter can modify the behavior.

 Step 4: Determine the Arguments of the Filter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~